mlangstrof/mlangstrof.github.io/content/en/technology/diagram-as-code/index.md

 - the application uses its managed identity to fetch secrets from an **Azure Key Vault** *AKV1*, which has a **Private Endpoint** in *Subnet2*
 - show a client connecting to the application via AG1 from the public internet

 As names for the elements, please only use the names I supplied, such as VM1 and AG1 without any additional words or descriptions.
-The name of the diagram should be *Example applicaton architecture*.
+The name of the diagram should be *Example application architecture*.
 Please ensure connections from resources go to private endpoints first if the target resource has a private endpoint associated with it.
 ```